shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

 ID-13.
 External Identity provider user

-ID-14. service user
+ID-14.
+Service user

 #####Details

 ----------
 <a name="entry"/>
 ###Entry Points
+Interfaces through which actors/attackers can request for assets/resources or interfaces through which the system returns asset information to the requester.

 ####Name: ID-01: Public Port
 #####Description
-SSL protected port, used to access the keystone server.
-External requests come and return through this port.
-Default 5000.
-If you plan to use SSL proxy, it could be different.
+SSL protected port to access the Keystone server.
+Request from outside arrive and return through this port.
+Default port is 5000.
+If SSL proxy is used, the outsiders may see a different port.
 #####Accessible To
-All, however only authenticated user can get in.
+All, however, only authenticated user can get in.

 ####Name: ID-02: Admin port
 #####Description
-SSL protected port, used to access the keystone server.
-External requests come and return through this port.
-Default 35357.
-If you plan to use SSL proxy, it could be different.
-Used only in V2 API.
+SSL protected port to access the keystone server.
+Request from outside arrive and return through this port.
+Default port is 35357.
+Used only for V2 API.
 #####Accessible To
 All, however, only admin role user can get in (V2 case).

 ####Name: ID-03: External (optional)
 #####Description
-Protected, used to authenticate users (user data) from external system.
+Protected, for authenticating users (user data) from external system.
 #####Accessible To
 (8) Keystone System user
-(10) System Admin (Does system admin needs this ?) can access remote system to verify user data.
+(10) System Admin (Does system admin needs this ?)

+Keystone System user can access remote system to verify user data or to perform user authentication.
+Keystone System user should not have permission to modify data in the remote system.
 Not the other way around.

 ####Name: ID-04 Interface towards persistence layer
 #####Description
 Keystone server communicates with database backend .
 We only consider MySQL server.
 #####Accessible To
-(8) Keystone System user can
-access DB (through some DB user).
+(8) Keystone System user can access DB (through a DB user/credential, The DB user is Keystone specific and only allowed to do operation within Keystone DB).
 Not the other way around.
 (10) Does System Admin needs this access?

 ####Name: ID-05 Cache interface
 #####Description
-Keystone uses dogpile cache layer which stores data in one of the cache backend.
+Keystone uses dogpile cache layer which stores data in one of the cache backends.
 #####Accessible To
-(8) Keystone System user
-access cache server.
+(8) Keystone System user access cache server.
 Not the other way around.
-(10) Does System Admin needs this access?
+(10)

 ####Name: ID-06 Configuration and key materials
 #####Description
-Keystone uses configuration parameter during initialization.
+Keystone uses configuration parameters during initialization.
 It also uses key materials for signing and verifying the PKI key
 #####Accessible To
-(8) Keystone System user
+(8)  Keystone System user.
-access.
-(10) Does System Admin
+(10) System Admin

 ----------